KlimaDAO/fair-launch-monorepo/solidity/README.md

 ### 5. Finalization Phase
 - After `freezeTimestamp`, the owner calls `storeTotalPoints()` to process all stakers
 - This can be done in batches to handle gas limits
+- During finalization, each user's points are updated to account for time-based growth and any burn redistribution
 - The contract verifies it has sufficient KLIMA and KLIMA-X tokens before completing finalization
 - Once complete, `finalizationComplete` is set to 1
 - Final points for each user and `finalTotalPoints` are stored